telerik/xaml-docs/controls/radrichtextbox/features/mail-merge/insert-new-line-in-merge-field.md

 # Insert a New Line in Merge Field

 In RadRichtextBox, you can insert a line break using the [Break element]({%slug radrichtextbox-features-document-elements-break%}).
 However, when working with mail merge fields, inserting a similar document element is not possible.
 This is why we introduced support for the vertical tab symbol.
-This article will explain how you could use this symbol in order to insert a new line in the document content and in a merge field.
+This article explains how you can use this symbol to insert a new line in the document content and in a merge field.

 * [What is the Vertical Tab Symbol?](#what-is-the-vertical-tab-symbol)